Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-29-22 - Page Fetching Cont..md

 #### Variable Allocation w/ Global Scope
 Easy to implement as OS maintains a list of free frames.
 A free frame (if possible) is added to the resident set when a fault occurs.

-If there are no free pages, the OS must choose a page to replace in memory.
+If there are no free pages, the OS must choose a page to replace that is *already* in memory.
++ Choosing a global page can have negative effects on victim process.

 > This works really well with Page Buffering (See [[Lecture 11-17-22 Page Fetching and Replacement]])